brazil-data-cube/compendium-harmonization/README.md

 The organization defined for this RC, aims to facilitate the use of the codes implemented to generate the results presented in the article.
 The processing codes are made available in a structure of [examples](/en/reproducible-research/) that allow the execution without difficulties, making it possible for others to reproduce and replicate the study performed.

-These codes are stored in the `analysis` directory, which has three subdirectories:
+These codes are stored in the [:file_folder: analysis](analysis) directory, which has three subdirectories:

 - [:file_folder: analysis/notebook](analysis/notebook): Directory with the Jupyter Notebook version of the processing flow implemented in the article associated with this RC.
 For more information, see the Reference Section [Processing Scripts](/en/tools/processing/);